jacobdichter/jacobdichter.github.io/_posts/2024-12-23-t-test-and-linear-regression.md

 <span class="date" style="padding-top: 0px; margin-top: 0px;">{{ page.date | date: "%B %-d, %Y" }}</span>

-Regression analysis is one of the most powerful tools in statistics, enabling us to model and understand relationships between variables.
-While it’s commonly used for predicting outcomes, you might be surprised to learn that t-tests, a widely used method for comparing the means of two groups, are actually a special case of Ordinary Least Squares (OLS) regression.
-This connection not only deepens our understanding of both techniques but also highlights the versatility of regression in statistical analysis.
-Let’s explore this fascinating relationship:
+Regression analysis is one of the most foundational tools in statistics, enabling us to model and understand relationships between variables.
+I was surprised to learn that t-tests, a staple technique for comparing group means in statistics, is actually a simple case of Ordinary Least Squares (OLS) regression.
+Specifically, a t-test can be thought of as a linear regression where the predictor variable is binary (representing the two groups) and its coefficient represents the difference in means between the two groups.

 ---